chobbledotcom/sallys-bakes/index.md

 linkText: Home
 order: 0
 metaTitle: "This & That Cafe, Manchester - Home of Rice & Three Curries"
-icon: home
 title: "Sally's Bakes"
-subtitle: "Vegan cakes and pies, freshly cooked in Bury"
+subtitle: "Vegan baker in Bury"
 ---

-# Vegan Baker in Bury

-My name is Sally and I run a **vegan bakery** based in Bury, delivering homemade pies, pastries, and cakes across much of the North West UK.
+Hi!
+I'm Sally and I run a **vegan bakery** based in Bury, delivering homemade pies, pastries, and cakes across much of the North West UK.
 Everything is **100% vegan** and home-cooked with love.

 ## 🚗 Delivery Areas